AcceleratedComputing/AcceleratedComputing.github.io/institutions.md

     {% endfor %}
 </div>

 If you currently run a group which focuses on the application or development of accelerated computing then please add you institution or alternatively update your existing institutional details to include your group.
-Changes should be proposed via Github pull request with will be reviewed by the [editorial board](/contact/).
+Changes should be proposed via Github pull request using the [following instructions](../howto/add_institution).